List of ecoregions affected by woody plant encroachment: Kenya

 In Kenya, woody encroachment has been identified as a main type of land-cover change in grasslands, reducing the grazing availability for pastoralists.
-Studied areas show an increase of woodland by 39% and a decrease of grassland by 74%, with Vachellia reficiens and Vachellia nubica as a dominant species.
-Observed causes include overgrazing, suppression of wildfires, the reduction of rain as well as the introduction of bush seeds through smallstock Older studies had suggested that an increase in bush cover by 10% reduces grazing by 7%, and grazing is eliminated completely by 90% bush cover.
+Studied areas show an increase of woodland by 39% and a decrease of grassland by 74%, with Vachellia reficiens and Vachellia nubica as the dominant species.
+Observed causes include overgrazing, suppression of wildfires, the reduction of rain as well as the introduction of bush seeds through smallstock.
+Older studies had suggested that an increase in bush cover by 10% reduces grazing by 7%, and grazing is eliminated by 90% bush cover.
 Also Euclea divinorum is a dominant encroaching species.
 Among others, woody encroachment threatens the habitat of plains zebras.

 Adaptation strategies include the integration of browsers into the livestock mix, for example goats and camels.
 In areas where Acacia mellifera encroaches, manual bush thinning during the late dry season combined with reseeding of native grasses and soil conservation measures, proved to be an effective restoration measure with 34% improvement in perennial grass cover.

 In the Baringo County of Kenya, up to 30% of grasslands have disappeared due to the invasion of Prosopis juliflora.
 Clearing Prosopis juliflora to restore grasslands can increase soil organic carbon and generate value through carbon credit schemes.